alexanderrich/exploration_consumption/doc/journal/paper.md

 means that in the Immediate condition the queue acted simply as a history of the past eight outcomes.

-#### Post-task questions.
+#### Training, incentives, and post-task questions.

-Following the final work period, participants were asked to rate their enjoyment of the slider task and of the video task on a scale from 1 to 7, where 1 indicated extremely unenjoyable and 7 indicated extremely enjoyable.
+As in Experiment 1, participants had opportunities to practice the decision making and consumption tasks prior to the main task, and rated their enjoyment of the slider and video tasks on a scale from 1 to 7.

+To incentivize participants to attend to and perform the slider task, they were penalized if they missed more than 10% of the sliders.
+For each percentage over 10% of sliders that were not set to 50 over the course of the experiment, $.20 was deducted from a bonus that started at $5.00.

 ## Results